JamJarBL/EventTutorial/README.md

 # Eventing Guide - Introduction
 To effectively follow along with the guide, the following addons are highly recomended but they are in no way required.
+These can be downloaded from either the links provided below or from the Addons folder in the repository.<br>
+To continue you can head onto the [**Wiki page**"https://github.com/JamJarBL/EventTutorial/wiki"]

 ---
 ### Support_EventScript